guridon/MoodTunes/README.md

-# 🎵 MoodTunes
+# 🎵 SoongTunes
-MoodTunes is an music recommendation service designed to deliver personalized music suggestions based on your emotions and situational context.
-By leveraging GraphRAG and semantic search techniques, MoodTunes effectively matches user input with curated song data to provide meaningful recommendations for various activities and moods.
+SoongTunes is an music recommendation service designed to deliver personalized music suggestions based on your emotions and situational context.
+By leveraging GraphRAG and semantic search techniques, SoongTunes effectively matches user input with curated song data to provide meaningful recommendations for various activities and moods.

 ## 🚀 Key Features
 > - **Emotion and Context Analysis**